Dre Greenlaw: 2020 season

-During the season-opening 24–20 loss to the Arizona Cardinals, Greenlaw recorded five tackles and a pass deflection.
-During a Week 6 24-16 victory over the Los Angeles Rams, he recorded a team-high eight tackles.
+During the season-opening 24–20 loss to the Cardinals, Greenlaw recorded five tackles and a pass deflection.
+During a Week 6 24–16 victory over the Rams, he recorded a team-high eight tackles.
 In the next game against the New England Patriots, Greenlaw recorded six tackles and his first sack of the season on Cam Newton as the 49ers won on the road by a score of 33–6.
-During a Week 10 27–13 road loss to the New Orleans Saints, Greenlaw recorded a team-high 11 tackles.
+During a Week 10 27–13 road loss to the Saints, Greenlaw recorded a team-high 11 tackles.

 Greenlaw finished his second professional season with 86 tackles, a pass deflection, and a sack in 13 games and 11 starts.

 2021 season

-During the season-opening 41–33 road victory over the Detroit Lions, Greenlaw recorded six tackles and his first defensive touchdown on a pick six off Jared Goff.
-Greenlaw was placed on injured reserve on September 18, 2021 after undergoing groin surgery.
+During the season-opening 41–33 road victory over the Detroit Lions, Greenlaw recorded six tackles and his first defensive touchdown on a pick six off of Jared Goff.
+Greenlaw was placed on injured reserve on September 18, 2021, after undergoing groin surgery.
 He was activated on November 27.
-In the regular-season finale against the Los Angeles Rams, Greenlaw recorded a team-high 12 tackles in the 27–24 overtime road victory.
+In the regular-season finale against the Rams, Greenlaw recorded a team-high 12 tackles in the 27–24 overtime road victory.

 Greenlaw finished the 2021 season with 21 tackles, a pass deflection, and a pick-six in three games and two starts.
 The 49ers finished the season with a 10–7 record and earned the #7 seed in the playoffs.
-In the Wild Card round against the Dallas Cowboys, Greenlaw recorded five tackles in the 23–17 road victory.
-In the Divisional Round against the Green Bay Packers, he recorded six tackles and a fumble recovery in the narrow 13–10 road victory.
-During the NFC Championship Game against the Rams, Greenlaw recorded three tackles as the 49ers narrowly lost on the road by a score of 20–17.
+In the Wild Card Round against the Dallas Cowboys, Greenlaw recorded five tackles in the 23–17 road victory.
+In the Divisional Round against the Packers, he recorded six tackles and a fumble recovery in the narrow 13–10 road victory.
+During the NFC Championship against the Rams, Greenlaw recorded three tackles as the 49ers narrowly lost on the road by a score of 20–17.